Honda City helped make these videos

 If you need to replace a blown fuse in your Sonata, make sure you replace it with one that has the same amperage as the blown fuse.
 If checking and replacing the fuse for the component in question doesn't work, we recommend seeking assistance from a trusted professional mechanic.
 They should be able to figure out if the component needs to be replaced or if there is a short or some other problem with your Sonata.

-Small bulbs that burn out regularly - did you know you can replace these with LED lights?2011 Hyundai Sonata GLS 2.4L 4 Cyl.
+White light when you back up - yup, they burn out and you can replace them with bright LEDs2011 Hyundai Sonata GLS 2.4L 4 Cyl.

 Low coolant levels is all to common - top yours up today2011 Hyundai Sonata GLS 2.4L 4 Cyl.

 Is the clock in your car ahead or behind?
 Learn how to set it here!2011 Hyundai Sonata GLS 2.4L 4 Cyl.

 Sure you can take it in for a $19 lube, but are you OK with a stripped oil pan and cheap parts in return?2011 Hyundai Sonata GLS 2.4L 4 Cyl.

 A/C blowing hot air?2013 Kia Optima LX 2.4L 4 Cyl.